grawlixes/your-buddy/README.md

 It only supports 1366x768 resolution right now.

 To-do list, in order of some mixture of importance and difficulty:
-- Finish action scene
 - Make separate day scenes in overworld
 - Create and finish finale scene
 - Create and finish name entry scene
-- Create and finish "intermittent" dialogue scenes

 Nice-to-haves:
 - Figure out what, if anything, I want to do with the dog's "waypoint" assistance behavior
+- New enemy that shoots projectiles in the action scene
+- Provide cooldown meters in the action scene
 - More animations and sound effects
 - Add Herobrine